|

 The great 17th c.
 Dutch

-artist who occasionally used ganpi paper.
+artist who occasionally used ganpi paper for his prints.

 1 |